adambard/learnxinyminutes-docs/d.html.markdown

 multi-paradigm language with support for everything from low-level features to expressive high-level abstractions.

-D is actively developed by Walter Bright and Andrei Alexandrescu, two super smart, really cool dudes.
+D is actively developed by a large group of super-smart people and is spearheaded by Walter Bright and Andrei Alexandrescu.
 With all that out of the way, let's look at some examples!

 ```c
 import std.stdio;